Bi-articulated bus: Czech Republic and Slovak Republic

+The Belgian manufacturer Van Hool offered a 25 m bi-articulated bus with a capacity of about 180 passengers.
+This bus was tested in Prague, with line 119 connecting the Václav Havel Airport Prague with the rest of the city.
+Later the rear part of the bus crashed into a passing truck and the project was abandoned.
+Since 2023, 20 Škoda-Solaris 24m trolleybuses (also called Škoda-Solaris Trollino 24 or Škoda 38Tr) with a length of almost 25 meters are operated in Prague, connecting the airport to the nearest metro station Nádraží Veleslavín.
+Another 16 are operated in Bratislava, the capital of Slovakia.
+The trolleybuses have accumulators so they can run without overhead wires for some distance.

+Denmark

+In September 2023, Aalborg introduced bi-articulated buses (under the name plusbus) running between Væddeløbsbanen and Aalborg University Hospital.

 Ecuador

 Empresa de Pasajeros de Quito in Quito operates bi-articulated buses since 2016, having purchased 80.
-They are Volvo DH12D buses, model B340M EURO 3, with a diesel tank capacity of 120 gallons and a power of 340 HP.
+They are Volvo DH12D buses, model B340M EURO 3, with a diesel tank capacity of 120 gallons and a 340 HP engine.
 The chassis is a bi-articulated Volvo B340M.

 France

 The Swiss manufacturer Hess produces 22 bi-articulated lighTram 25TOSA electric.
 These units are used in the city of Nantes for the BusWay line 4, to replace the Mercedes-Benz Citaro G CNG of the line, which had become under capacity (these having been assigned to line 5).
-The line 4 carrying an average of 42,660 per day in 2018, the entry into service of the Hess buses taking place at the end of 2019.
+The line 4 carries an average of 42,660 riders per day in 2018, the Hess buses having entered service at the end of 2019.

-The city of Metz and the Martinique island run Van Hool Exqui.City 24 hybrid diesel-electric and the city of Nîmes in the natural gas-electric version.
+The city of Metz and the island of Martinique run Van Hool Exqui.City 24 hybrid diesel-electric buses, and the city of Nîmes run the natural gas-electric version.

 Germany

 The Belgian manufacturer Van Hool offers a 25 m bi-articulated bus with a capacity of about 180 passengers.
-These buses are used in the German cities of Aachen (lines 5 and 45) and Hamburg (Metrobus 5 and Eilbus E86), where single-articulated buses alone were not able to handle the huge number of passengers per day.
+These buses were used in the German cities of Aachen (lines 5 and 45) and Hamburg (Metrobus 5 and Eilbus E86), where single-articulated buses alone were not able to handle the huge number of passengers per day.
 In Hamburg they were retired in 2018 after 13 years of service as they started to require more and more maintenance due to their growing age and an unusual level of wear and tear, caused by the second articulation joint.
+In Aachen they were withdrawn in 2019.

 In 2012, Fraunhofer IVI introduced the AutoTram Extra Grand in Dresden.
 With overall length of 30.73 m it is the longest bus in service with a passenger capacity of 256.
-Its unique 5-axle design is made possible using advanced computer controlled steering on the 3 trailing axles.
+Its unique 5-axle design is made possible using advanced computer-controlled steering on the 3 trailing axles.

 Luxembourg

 The Swiss manufacturer Hess produces a bi-articulated, hybrid-engine bus based on the LighTram.
-This type is currently in use for the Luxembourgian bus operator Voyages Emile Weber.
+This type is currently in use for the Luxembourgish bus operator Voyages Emile Weber.